cozy/cozy-stack/docs/registry.md

 #### Status codes

 * 201 Created, when the application has been successfully added
-* 409 Conflict, when an application with the same name already exists
+* 409 Conflict, when an application with the same slug already exists
-* 400 Bad request, if the given application data is malformed (bad name, missing editor, ...)
+* 400 Bad request, if the given application data is malformed (bad slug, missing editor, ...)

 #### Request